-Privacy Risk: The risk would be the loss of data.
-The system collects, processes, and retains PII and PHI on Veterans and on Members of the Public.
-If this information was breached or accidentally disclosed to inappropriate parties or the public, it could result in personal and financial harm to the individuals impacted and adverse negative effect to the VA.
+Privacy Risk: The system collects, processes, and retains PII and PHI on Veterans and on Members of the Public.
+The threat of Password Privacy Negligence could lead to this information being breached or accidentally disclosed to inappropriate parties or the public.
+It could result in personal and financial harm to the individuals impacted and adverse negative effect to the VA.